jordan-gibbs/hypercheap-voiceAI/README.md

 ### B. Baseten (LLM — OpenAI-compatible)

 1. Sign up for **Baseten** (1 dollar of inference included): [https://app.baseten.co](https://app.baseten.co)
-2. Click "Model APIs" and "Add Model API" and create one for "Llama 4 Scout"
+2. Click "Model APIs" and "Add Model API" and create one for "Qwen3 235B A22B"
 3. After creating, click "API Endpoint" and generate an API key.
 4. This setup calls Baseten via the **OpenAI-compatible** endpoint.
-The default base URL in this repo is `https://inference.baseten.co/v1` and the default model is `meta-llama/Llama-4-Scout-17B-16E-Instruct`.
+The default base URL in this repo is `https://inference.baseten.co/v1` and the default model is `Qwen/Qwen3-235B-A22B-Instruct-2507`.

 You’ll paste the API key as `BASETEN_API_KEY` into your .env.
 Keep the provided base URL and model (or swap to another more performant Baseten model if you like).